t0pd4wn/loco.sh/README.md

 - actions: add init, save
 - actions: improve update and remove (add yaml diff)
 - actions: add a "change_background" action
-- bug: install doesn't update theme
+- bug: using remote /profiles/ dir doesn't work with remove
 - documentation: add an example row in the options table
 - options : add a "none" option
 - options : detached in a remote /.dotfiles/ folder